csarven/mayktso/README.md

 * `inboxPath` and `queuePath` are relative to root e.g., http://localhost:3000/{inbox,queue}/
 * queue is used for HTTP 202 responses (default for payload above maxPayloadSize in bytes).
 Status: Testing
 * `rootPath` defaults to the current directory (`.`) or a full path can be specified.
 Requests are relative to this location.
 * `maxPayloadSize` is for POSTs (as the name suggests)
 * `maxResourceCount` is for number of notifications to keep in inbox/ or queue

+* Simple data shape check that's based off https://linkedresearch.org/cloud 's needs.
+It is triggered by having a line like this `"checkDataShape": [ { "uri": "inbox/linkedresearch.org/cloud/" } ]`.
+This needs to be better documented and built further.

 ## Sender and Consumer